 1. Develop a property development business plan

 Even if you’re planning on starting a property development business part-time, and aren’t sure if it will become a full-time business or just an additional way to make cash, it’s still sensible to have a property development business plan.
-You need to set specific and targeted goals about what you want to achieve from your property venture as well as step-by-step outlines of how you will achieve your objectives.
+Take a look at our business plan template for some more inspiration.

 Buying and selling offers a more short-term strategy to quickly increase your capital.
-You are much more dependent on market conditions and it is certainly more risky – although it does offer a more instant return-on-investment.
-Properties sold incur capital gains tax which is currently between 18% and 28% dependent on income, with an annual exemption of £10,900.
+You are much more dependent on market conditions, and it is certainly more risky – although it does offer a more instant return-on-investment.
+Properties sold incur capital gains tax, which is currently between 18% and 28% dependent on income, with an annual exemption of £11,700.